cstuettgen/CS-TechServ/README.md

 	The script will exit with a message if a directory is listed in 'recipients.csv' and one or more matching directories is not found in 'Attachments', 'Images', and 'Email_Message'.

-    Using 'Mailer.notify(send_email=False, print_to_dir=False)' will only print to terminal and will not output any files or send an email.
+    Using 'Mailer.notify(send_email=False, write_to_dir=False)' will only print to terminal and will not output any files or send an email.